-The top three business model changes ranked by survey participants include changes to commissions and/or fee schedules, changes to Financial Advisor compensation and incentive programs, and rationalization of product and/or product types on the product shelf, and could permanently impact the choices available to these Firms' retail customers.
-Factors such as parent structure, size, platform architecture, product shelf, and Financial Advisor compensation may be factored into decisions on shifts to business model and operations.
+The top three business model changes ranked by survey participants include changes to commissions and/or fee schedules, changes to Financial Advisor compensation and incentive programs, and rationalization of product and/or product types on the product shelf.
+Business model changes may vary, depending on the size and complexity of the current business model of the firm, and could permanently impact the choices available to retail customers.

-Operationalizing the Reg BI obligations are creating implementation shallonges implementation challenges.
+Operationalizing the Reg BI obligations are creating implementation challenges.

-Various aspects of the Reg BI Package requires significant implementation effort.13 For example, the development and delivery of Form CRS has been ranked as the most challenging to implement by 79% of the total participant population, specifically, 56% of Large Firms, 61% of Medium Firms, and 33% of Small Firms.
-Additionally, the Care Obligation, specifically evidencing best interest rationale for certain recommendation types, and the Disclosure Obligation were ranked as posing the most implementation challenge by 77% and 72% of survey participants, respectively.
+Various aspects of the Reg BI Package require significant implementation effort.
+13 For example, the development and delivery of Form CRS has been ranked as one of the most challenging to implement by 79% of the total participant population, specifically, 56% of Large Firms, 61% of Medium Firms, and 33% of Small Firms.
+Additionally, the Care Obligation, specifically evidencing best interest rationale for certain recommendation types, and the Disclosure Obligation were ranked as two of the greatest implementation challenges by 77% and 72% of survey participants, respectively.